basilesimon/bsfr/content/weeknotes/weeknotes-40.md

 ---
 date: "2021-07-02T00:00:00Z"
-published: false
+draft: true
-title: 'The least work-y note in a while - weeknotes #40'
+title: "The least work-y note in a while - weeknotes #40"
 ---

 Still in France.
 We're trying to find a rhythm with my folks who in fairness are doing their best to help us with looking after the little one.
 Despite our excellent relationship, it can be frustrating at times.